 - Teacher Education Assistance for College and Higher Education (TEACH) Grants: The TEACH grant program was established under the College Cost Reduction and Access Act (CCRAA) to benefit current and prospective teachers.
 Beginning in 2008-2009, students may be awarded up to \$4,000 per academic year.
 Undergraduate and post-baccalaureate students may receive up to a total of \$16,000, while graduate students may receive up to \$8,000.
 Eligible students must be currently completing or planning to complete coursework necessary to begin a career in teaching.
 There are, however, graduate degree alternatives for teachers or retirees with experience in a teacher shortage area.
 To be considered for a grant, a student must have a score above the 75th percentile on an admissions test, such as SAT, ACE or GRE and at least a 3.25 GPA.
 Students must sign an understanding of terms document to certify that they understand the terms of the grant and the teaching service requirements.
 The student must teach full time for at least four years within eight years of completing the program at a Title I school as a highly gualified teach and/or in a specified subject area (mathematics, science, foreign language, bilingual education, special education, reading or another "high need" field.
 If service is not met, the grant must be repaid as an unsubsidized direct Stafford Loan with interest from the date(s) of original disbursement. - Perkins Loan: Perkins Loans are fixed, low-interest (5%) loans available to graduate and undergraduate students with financial need.
-Undergraduate students may borrow up to \$4,000 per year, and graduate students may borrow up to \$6,000 per year, depending on the availability of funds at their institution. - Subsidized (Sub) and Unsubsidized (Unsub) Stafford Loans: Stafford Loans are available to undergraduate and graduate students.
-Students must demonstrate financial need in order to qualify for a Subsidized Stafford Loan, where the federal government pays the interest while the student is in school.
-Unsubsidized Stafford Loans are available to all students, but borrowers are responsible for the interest while in school.
-Loan limits for Stafford Loans range from a maximum of \$5,500 to \$20,500 depending on grade level and dependency status. - PLUS Loans for Graduate and Professional Degree Students (GRAD PLUS): Graduate and professional degree students are eligible to borrow under the PLUS loan program up to their cost of attendance minus other estimated financial assistance.
-The terms and conditions applicable to Parent PLUS also apply to PLUS loans for graduate and professional students.
-Applicants must apply for their annual loan maximum eligibility under the Federal Subsidized and Unsubsidized Stafford Loan Program before applying for a Graduate/Professional PLUS loan. - PLUS Loans: PLUS loans are available to the parents of dependent undergraduate students.
+Undergraduate students may borrow up to \$4,000 per year, and graduate students may borrow up to \$6,000 per year, depending on the availability of funds at their institution. - Subsidized (Sub) and Unsubsidized (Unsub) Loans: Sub and Unsub Loans are available to undergraduate and graduate students.
+Students must demonstrate financial need in order to qualify for a Subsidized Loan, where the federal government pays the interest while the student is in school.
+Unsubsidized Loans are available to all students, but borrowers are responsible for the interest while in school.
+Limits for Sub and Unsub Loans range from a maximum of \$5,500 to \$20,500 depending on grade level and dependency status. - PLUS Loans: PLUS loans are available to the parents of dependent undergraduate students.
 These loans are not need-based.
-Parents may borrow up to the student's cost of attendance, less any other financial aid received.
+Parents may borrow up to the student's cost of attendance, less any other financial aid received. - PLUS Loans for Graduate and Professional Degree Students (GRAD PLUS): Graduate and professional degree students are eligible to borrow under the PLUS loan program up to their cost of attendance minus other estimated financial assistance.
+The terms and conditions applicable to PLUS also apply to GRAD PLUS.
+Applicants must apply for their annual loan maximum eligibility under the Federal Subsidized and Unsubsidized Loan Program before applying for a Graduate/Professional PLUS loan.

-Students must demonstrate financial need to be considered for all aid programs listed above except for the TEACH, the Unsubsidized Stafford Loan, the GRAD PLUS and the PLUS.
+Students must demonstrate financial need to be considered for all aid programs listed above except for the TEACH, the Unsubsidized Loan, the PLUS, and the GRAD PLUS.
 Financial need is the difference between the student's costs to attend his or her respective institution and the ability of the family to contribute toward college costs.
 That ability is determined through completing the Free Application for Federal Student Aid (FAFSA).
 For example, if the cost of attendance is \$8,000 and the student's contribution is \$1,000, the student demonstrates a need of \$7,000.